-Federal Financial Participation (FFP): Federal government’s contribution toward Medicaid services.
-FFP is dependent upon the state’s guarantee of assurances under its Medicaid and waiver plans.
+Federal financial participation (FFP): Federal government’s contribution toward Medicaid services.
+FFP is dependent on the state’s guarantee of assurances under its Medicaid and waiver plans.

-Federal Government: Government of the United States.
-Federal laws/regulations apply to all states.
+Federal government: Government of the United States.
+Federal laws and regulations apply to all states.

-Federal Poverty Guidelines (FPG): Index of poverty in the United States that is updated annually; the measure forms the basis of eligibility for a number of means-tested programs.
+Federal poverty guidelines (FPG): Index of poverty in the United States that is updated annually.
+FPG is used to determine financial eligibility for certain federal programs.

-Financial Sector Supports: Services that assist waiver recipients to manage and distribute funds contained in an individual budget.
-Financial sector support providers must be knowledgeable of and comply with Internal Revenue Service requirements necessary to process employer and employee deductions and provide appropriate and timely submission of employer tax liabilities.
+Financial sector supports: Services that help people on a waiver manage and distribute funds contained in an individual budget.
+Financial sector support providers must be knowledgeable of and comply with Internal Revenue Service (IRS) requirements necessary to process employer and employee deductions and provide appropriate and timely submission of employer tax liabilities.

-Foster Care: Individual waiver services provided to persons living in a home licensed as foster care.
-Foster care services are individualized and based on the individual needs of the person and service rates must be determined accordingly.
+Foster care: Individual waiver services that provide ongoing residential care and supportive services to people living in a home licensed as foster care.
+These services are individualized and based on the needs of the person.

 Fraud: Act that is intentional, unlawful or has an element of false representation.

-General Assistance Medical Care (GAMC): State health care program for low-income Minnesotans who do not qualify for Medical Assistance (MA) or other state and federal health care programs.
+General Assistance Medical Care (GAMC): A state health care program for low-income Minnesotans who do not qualify for Medical Assistance (MA) or other state and federal health care programs.

-Generic Services: Services offered or available to the public that are common to all and are not restricted to a special category of persons.
+Generic services: Services offered or available to the public that are common to all and are not restricted to a special category of people.

-Guardian Ad Litem: Person appointed by the court to look after the interests of a minor or a person with a disability who is involved in litigation.
+Guardian Ad Litem: A person appointed by the court to be an advocate for a child who is involved in court proceedings.

 Guardianship: Court-ordered or confirmed protective arrangement whereby an interested person or party is nominated and appointed as a guardian for an incapacitated person for the purpose of managing the personal care and affairs of a person.

-Habilitation Services: Services designed to assist persons in acquiring, retaining and improving the self-help, socialization and adaptive skills necessary to reside successfully in home and community-based settings.
+Habilitation: Services designed to help people acquire, retain and improve the self-help, socialization and adaptive skills necessary to live successfully in home and community-based settings.

-Health Care Financing Administration (HCFA): See Centers for Medicare and Medicaid.
+Health Care Financing Administration (HCFA): Former name for Centers for Medicare & Medicaid Services (CMS).

-Health Care Professional: Licensed professional who, within their scope of service or practice, can review and approve care plans for persons with overriding health needs.
+Health care professional: Licensed professional who, within his/her scope of service or practice, can review and approve care plans for people with overriding health needs.

-Health Maintenance Organization (HMO): Organization that provides an agreed-upon set of basic and supplemental health maintenance and treatment services to an enrolled group of persons in a particular geographic area.
-The HMO is reimbursed for those services through a predetermined and fixed periodic prepayment made by or on behalf of each person or family unit enrolled in the HMO without regard to the amounts of actual services provided.
+Health maintenance organization (HMO): Organization that provides an agreed-upon set of basic and supplemental medical services to an enrolled group of people in a particular geographic area.
+The HMO is reimbursed for those services through a predetermined and fixed periodic payment made by or on behalf of each person or family enrolled in the HMO, regardless of the amount of services provided.

-Health Service: Service or treatment consistent with the health needs of a person, such as medication administration and monitoring, medical, dental, nutritional, health monitoring, wellness education and exercise eligible for Medical Assistance payments under Minnesota Statutes.
+Health service: Service or treatment consistent with the health needs of a person eligible for Medical Assistance payments under Minnesota Statutes (e.g., medication administration and monitoring, medical, dental, nutritional, health monitoring, wellness education and exercise).

 HIPAA: See Health Insurance Portability and Accountability Act.